OTS offers two types of Internet service, and many agencies will use a combination of these two services:

-Subscribers are encouraged to use private network addresses on their local networks due to the the scarcity of Internet Protocol version 4 network addresses which requires the use of a firewall or other translation mechanism to translate the private addresses to public addresses for traffic bound for the Internet.
-OTS can provide a limited number of public IP class C addresses to subscribers upon request.
+Subscribers are encouraged to use private network addresses on their local networks due to the scarcity of Internet Protocol version 4 network addresses which requires the use of a firewall or other translation mechanism to translate the private addresses to public addresses for traffic bound for the Internet.
+OTS can provide a limited number of public IPv4 addresses to subscribers upon request.
 There is no charge for IP addresses; however, OTS does require detailed information regarding how a subscriber intends to use the addresses.
 When a subscriber cancels Internet Service, they will be required to relinquish those IP addresses within 30 days of cancellation.
 See Acquiring IP Addresses Guidance for additional information.

-|Description||Monthly Rate Per MB|
+|Description||Monthly Rate Per Mb|

 |Up to 19 Mbps||$35|